 of writing directly to the program counter pc, it

-still end with a ret instruction, however, you have
+end with a ret instruction, however, you have to

-to advance to the next gadget manually by setting lr
+advance to the next gadget manually by setting lr in

-in the gadget.
-Since ret is really just a branch,
+the gadget.
+Since ret is really just a branch, you can

-you can substitute it with any branch instruction as long as you
+substitute it with any branch instruction as long as you control

 Below is a hypothetical stack view of an ARM64 ROP chain that